kevinolega/callcentertrainingtips/6wel/6wel-w1l2r.md

 You are learning to improve your English by practicing everyday.

-You are writing regularly and looking for opportunities to speak with an English speaker.
+You are writing regularly and looking for opportunities to practice with an English speaker.

+You no longer have the right to say that you are not good in English.

 ## Your Answers Can Evolve

-Don't just read once and answer once.
+Don't just read something once and answer a question once.

 Read your answer again.

-How does it sound?
+How does the answer sound?

-Are you happy?
+Are you happy with your answer?

+Important questions need to be revisited because our answers changes as our situation and values change.

 ### Ask yourself the following questions